Danielhongjin/AOH2R/README.md

    1. Dashing is a whole deal of things communicating.
 Frontend hud.js for clientside handling (alleviates backend strain), dashmanager.lua for serverside handling, hero_attribute_fix.lua for dash stats and upgrades, and aohgamemode.lua for big-ass ugly setup code.
 3. Global damage effects like Talon items and Arcane Staff -> global_damage_effects.lua.
 It was implemented this way for performance reasons, but try not to add too much to it.
    1. Any instance of OnTakeDamage should probably be handled here.
 On any instance of any event, every modifier listening to that event will fire regardless of the source/target.
 OnTakeDamage is the most common one and tends to create feedback loops, so try to work around that.
 4. Boss ticketing behavior -> modifier_boss.lua and generics.lua.
-Truly awful ticketing system, should be replaced with a callback methodology.
+Truly awful ticketing system, should be replaced with a subscriber/reporter pattern.
 5. Boss backend health bar + revenge handler -> modifier_main_boss.lua.
 Should be split into two files, but oh well.